erikeldridge/app-quality-cookbook/damage_control/debugger.md

 ## Steps

-### Setting a breakpoint
+1. Set a breakpoint

-Click the left gutter next to the line on which you'd like to set the breakpoint

-### Launching the debugger
+1. Launch the debugger

-Click Run > Debug from the top navbar

-### Stepping over a line
+1. Step over a line

-Click the "Step Over" button in the stepping toolbar

-### Stepping into a function
+1. Step into a function

-If the current step is a function call, click the "Step Into" button in the stepping toolbar to examine the function's execution

-### Stepping out of a function
+1. Step out of a function

-If you've stepped into a function, click the "Step Out" button to exit the function

-### Continuing to the next breakpoint
+1. Continue to the next breakpoint

-Click the "Resume Program" button

-### Show the contents of a variable
+1. Show the contents of a variable

-Hover over a variable to see its contents

 ## Related